Contractible stability spaces and faithful braid group actions: Introduction

 \subsection{Acknowledgments}

 We would like to thank Alastair King for interesting and helpful discussion of this material.
-Nathan Broomhead, David Pauksztello, and David Ploog were kind enough to share an early version of their preprint, which provides an alternative algebraic viewpoint on the poset of intervals and its classifying space, particularly in the discrete derived category case.
+Nathan Broomhead, David Pauksztello, and David Ploog were kind enough to share an early version of their preprint \cite{pauk2}.
 They were also very helpful in explaining the translation between their approach via silting subcategories and the one in this paper via algebraic t-structures.
 The second author would also like to thank, sadly posthumously, Michael Butler for his interest in this work, and his guidance on matters algebraic.
 He is much missed.